 In the text entry screen, icons tell you which text entry mode and method you are using.
 A character counter displayed on the text entry icon indicates the amount of characters that can be entered.

-Press and hold the Left Navigation key to toggle through the text entry modes.
+Press the # key to toggle through the text entry modes.

 Table 4: Text Entry Screen Icons